 How Does It Feel?

-- Back pain (often related to prolonged static positions, such as standing or sitting).
+- Back pain (often with prolonged standing or sitting).

 How Is It Diagnosed?

 Hypermobility spectrum disorders are not genetic conditions.
 While people are born with HSD, they are not the result of an altered gene.
 Therefore, they cannot be diagnosed through genetic testing.
 They are diagnosed through a process of elimination.
 HSD diagnosis is based on the patient’s medical history and a physical exam.
 It is made after other conditions have been ruled out.
 In some states, a physical therapy diagnosis of the condition is sufficient for treatment.
 In other states, your physical therapist may also refer you to your PCP or an orthopedic specialist for additional evaluation.